 - Location and history: The capital is Ankara, and Istanbul is the largest city.
 Turkey is bordered by four seas: the Black Sea, the Marmara Sea, the Aegean Sea, and the Mediterranean Sea.
 Turkey became a tourist-friendly country as a result of all of these characteristics, not only because of its topography, but also because of its rich history, flora, and fauna.
 In January and February, 3.2 million tourists visited Turkey.
 In 2018, Turkey's tourism profits totaled about $ 30 billion.

 Who can Buy a Villa in Turkey?

 In Turkey, almost any nationality can purchase real estate.
 Buyers from the United Kingdom, Europe, the United States, and the Middle East are all represented.
 Only Syria, Armenia, North Korea, Nigeria, and Cuba are forbidden from acquiring property in Turkey.
 Anyone can purchase a home.
 For most international buyers, purchasing property in Turkey is simple.
-The Turkish government has simplified the property purchasing process to the point where most people may purchase a luxury property in Turkey much more quickly than in other countries.
+The Turkish government has simplified the property purchasing process to the point where most people may purchase luxury homes in Turkey much more quickly than in other countries.

 In Which Cities Can I Buy Villa in Turkey?

 Here is a list of the best places to buy a villa in Turkey:

 - Istanbul: The economic, financial, educational, and tourism center of Turkey is Istanbul.
 As the country's major city, Foreigners who want to utilize their Istanbul home or flat for vacation or retirement will also appreciate living here.

 - Antalya: This Mediterranean coast city has an airport.
 After Istanbul, it is Turkey's second most visited city.
 The housing market is usually hot here, yet the prices are low.

 - Alanya: Although technically in Antalya, this resort has its distinct charm.